coronel08/my-notes/notes/docs/aws.md

     * AWS Client VPN
     * AWS site-to-site VPN - uses IPSec to establish connection between on premise and AWS
 * AWS Direct Connect establishes a direct connection between your data center and a VPC
+* AWS Outposts - provides AWS infastracture to on premises facility.

 ### Network ACL